rbrisita/nputop/README.md

 # NPU Top

-As of now, specifically for the Rockchip RK3588 CPU that contains 3 NPUs @ 2 TOPS each for a total of 6 TOPs.
+As of now, specifically for the Rockchip RK3588 CPU that contains 3 NPUs @ 2 TOPS each for a total of 6 TOPS.

 ## Orange Pi 5